marble/TYPO3CMS-TellMeSomethingAbout/Documentation/Topics/Composer.rst

 Description
+   What is composer?

       Composer_ is a tool for dependency management in PHP.
 It allows you to declare the libraries your project depends on and it will manage (install/update) them for you.

 Search